Introduction

 Troubleshooting Insights for SMT Testing Challenges

 In real-world scenarios, SMT testing can present unique challenges.
 One common issue is false positives during AOI, where acceptable variations are flagged as defects.
 This can be resolved by fine-tuning inspection parameters or cross-verifying with manual inspection.
 Another challenge is testing high-density boards with limited test point access.
 In such cases, combining ICT with functional testing can provide a more comprehensive assessment.
 For BGAs, X-ray inspection is indispensable to detect hidden solder voids, but interpreting results requires expertise.
 Engineers should also watch for environmental factors like humidity, which can affect test accuracy.
 Following guidelines from IPC-TM-650 for environmental testing conditions helps mitigate such issues.
-These troubleshooting strategies ensure that PCB testing remains effective even in complex scenarios.
+These troubleshooting strategies ensure that SMT testing remains effective even in complex scenarios.

 Conclusion